Section 45L New Energy Efficient Home Credit

 Several energy-related tax incentives available to taxpayers have recently been re-authorized and are now available to be claimed by eligible taxpayers.
 This includes the Section 45L New Energy Efficient Home Credit which is available for the construction of qualified new energy-efficient homes that are leased or sold prior to December 31, 2032.

 Intended to offset the cost of building energy-efficient homes, apartment buildings and other residential dwelling units, the credit allows the contractor who built the home to take the credit to reduce their tax liability in the year the home is first leased or sold.
 To help you better understand the Section 45L tax credit, we’re addressing some commonly asked questions:

 What qualifies for Section 45L?

 Single family residences, apartment buildings, townhomes, condominiums, assisted living facilities, student housing and other facilities designed for individual(s) occupancy all qualify for the credit.
-The building must be not more than three stories above grade and must meet the appropriate requirements for energy star single-family or multifamily new homes national and local programs.
+The building must be no more than three stories above grade and must meet the appropriate requirements for energy star single-family or multifamily new homes’ national and local programs.
 An energy certification by an eligible certifier is required and involves both a field inspection and projected energy consumption analysis against a model of a comparable unit.

 How much is the credit?